 ArtMoves is a new public art installation to transform the streets of Kingsford and Kensington with sculptures, street art, outdoor furniture and landscape designs, creating fresh spaces for the community to enjoy.
 Expressions of Interest closed 31 March 2017, with artworks to be installed in the coming months.

 WHAT IS ARTMOVES

 Transport for NSW invited artists to submit concepts for a series of new public art, to be displayed along the light rail route in Kensington and Kingsford.

 The artworks are transforming the streets by encouraging locals and visitors to explore the area and use these spaces in new ways.

 WHERE DO THE INSTALLATIONS LIVE

-With strong support from Randwick City Council, five sites have been identified that will play host to the public art installations.
+With strong support from Randwick City Council, five sites were identified to host the public art installations.
 Providing a blank canvas, these sites will allow you to create artworks that redefine the way locals and visitors relate to public spaces.

 The five sites along Anzac Parade in Kensington and Kingsford are within the following locations: